You and your care

-If you’re reading this, there’s a chance that you have begun to think you may need a little extra help, or that someone – perhaps a doctor or family member – has suggested that it might be time for you to start looking into your options.
-Whether you’d like someone to pop round a couple of times a week to help with chores, or more regular assistance with life’s everyday challenges, our carers can help you continue living as independently as possible in your own home or just assist you in everyday life.
+If you’re reading this, there’s a chance that you have begun to think you may need a little extra help.
+Maybe someone, perhaps a doctor or family member, has suggested that it might be time for you to start looking into your options.
+Whether you’d like someone to pop round a couple of times a week to help with chores, or more regular assistance with life’s everyday challenges, our carers can help you.
+You can continue living as independently as possible in your own home.
+You may just need an extra pair of hands.

 What type of care should I get?

 There are many different types of care, but the most important thing is that it is tailored to help you live as independently as possible.
-We’ve got a types of care section on the website, or you could also consult with your Local Authority, your GP or healthcare professional, or your local Citizen’s Advice Bureau on what type of care might be best for you.
+We’ve got a types of care section on the website.
+You could also consult with your local authority, your GP or healthcare professional.
+Your local Citizen’s Advice Bureau can advise what type of care might be best for you too.

 OK, I’ve decided which type of care is probably right for me.
 What do I do now?

-Inviting professional care into your life is a big decision, so we’ve put together some steps to explain what happens next with some useful links to where you can seek additional support during the decision-making process.
-You can also consult your Local Authority, your GP or healthcare professional, or your local Citizen’s Advice Bureau.
+Inviting professional care into your life is a big decision.
+So we’ve put together some steps to explain what happens next.
+It has some useful links to where you can seek additional support during the decision-making process.
+You can also consult your local authority, your GP or healthcare professional, or your local Citizen’s Advice Bureau.

 I think I need care, but I’m worried I can’t afford it.
 What can I do?

 When you’re looking to arrange care, understanding how it will be paid for is likely to be one of your key concerns.
-Local authorities have a duty to assess you if you seem to need care or support, and if your needs meet the national eligibility criteria, the law requires that it must ensure that these needs are met.
-As part of this process, it will assess your finances to see how much it can fund for you and how much you may need to contribute yourself.
+Local authorities have a duty to assess you if you seem to need care or support.
+If your needs meet the national eligibility criteria, the law requires that it must ensure that these needs are met.
+As part of this process, it will assess your finances to see how much it can fund for you.
+You will be also be how much you may need to contribute yourself.
 If you do have to make contributions, there are lots of support mechanisms out there for you.
 Read more about this on our funding and payment options pages.